ccluri/metabolic_spiking/README.md

        (py36)user@computer:~/metabolic_spiking$ python ret_intrinsic_summary.py
        (py36)user@computer:~/metabolic_spiking$ python fet_intrinsic_summary.py

+This will refresh / re-populate the contents of ./spike_compensation/ folder with some spike_compensate_summary_*.npz files, after this please type

        (py36)user@computer:~/metabolic_spiking$ python fig2.py
        (py36)user@computer:~/metabolic_spiking$ python fig2_supp.py

 You will have Figure2.png and Figure2_supp.png in your folder after this.
+The second line with also add some additional files to the above folder

 ### Figure 3 dfb neuron
 Please run the following